machaao/machaao-samples/index.rst

        }
     }'

-Sending a Text Message Response with Buttons and Quick Response
+Sending a Text Message with Buttons and Quick Response
 -----------------------------------------------------------------------------
 Below is an example CURL request to send a message / response to a particular user id using our Core Messaging APIs.